Children & Youth Committee at Rotary Club of Guelph

 CAMP ENTERPRISE

 For many years, the Rotary Club of Guelph joined other Rotary Clubs in our area to plan and host this opportunity for high school students.
+Sadly, this program became a casualty of the Covid shutdowns in the 2020s, and has not run again since then.

-What is Camp Enterprise?
+What was Camp Enterprise?

-50-60 selected high school students in the Waterloo-Wellington region have the opportunity to attend the annual "Rotary Camp Enterprise" at the University of Waterloo, at no cost to the students themselves, for an immersive experience in business and entrepreneurship
+50-60 selected high school students in the Waterloo-Wellington region had the opportunity to attend the annual "Rotary Camp Enterprise" at the University of Waterloo, at no cost to the students themselves, for an immersive experience in business and entrepreneurship

-Who can attend?
+Who could attend?

 High school students in grade 11 and 12 from the Golden Triangle region.

-Where is it held?
+Where was it held?

-When is it held?
+When was it held?

-How long is Camp Enterprise?
+How long was Camp Enterprise?

-What is the cost?
+What was the cost?

-What topics are covered at Camp Enterprise?
+What topics were covered at Camp Enterprise?

 • The fundamentals of the free enterprise system.